magento/magento2/app/code/Magento/LoginAsCustomerGraphQl/README.md

 # Magento_LoginAsCustomerGraphQl module

-This module provides flexible login as a customer so a merchant or merchant admin can log into an end customer's account to assist them with their account.
+This module provides flexible login as a customer using GraphQl so a merchant or merchant admin can log into an end customer's account to assist them with their account.

 ## Installation